rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 > [!DANGER]
-> Each upgrade using Kubespray *must* only be between one minor version and the procedure for each is sometimes *radically* different than the previous based on changes to the source, versioning, tagging, releasing, and other
+> Each upgrade using Kubespray *must* only be between one minor version and the procedure for each is sometimes *radically* different than the previous based on changes to the source, versioning, tagging, releasing, and other whims of project members.
+There is absolutely *zero* order in this chaos (at least enough to be procedurally executed or implemented in any sort of automation.)

 1. Note the current Kubespray Kubernetes version (`kube_version`)
 2. Note the current version of Kubespray